DataDog/documentation/content/en/developers/ide_integrations/idea/_index.md

 #### Call tree

-The call tree to the right of the method list shows the paths that lead to (and from) the selected method.
+The call tree to the right of the **Top List** shows the paths that lead to (and from) the selected method.

-{{< img src="/developers/ide_integrations/idea/call-tree1.png" alt="The method call tree" style="width:100%;" >}}

 The default **Caller Hierarchy** view shows the callers (or predecessors) of the target method and the frequency with which they appear in the call stack.
 To view the callees (or successors), click the **Callee Hierarchy** button on the toolbar.